aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 1. Requires changes to JSII.
 2. Does not allow distinguishing between the customer using deprecated APIs, and the library code using deprecated APIs.
-  We can alleviate this problem by making the value of the `DEPRECATED` environment variable `error` by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
+  We can alleviate this problem by making the value of the `JSII_DEPRECATED` environment variable `fail` by default in our tests, which will be a forcing function for us to stop using deprecated APIs in the Construct Library.
 3. We only report APIs actually hit during a particular execution of the code (while missing statically declared but not actually invoked deprecated elements -